phanx-wow/Grid/README.txt

 To add or update translations for any language, enter them in the [Grid localization system] [7] on WowAce.
 New and updated translations will be automatically included in the next version of Grid!

-<small>**Hint:** The web interface for adding translations can be slow and clumsy.
-To make the process easier, use the Export function, copy the exported data into Notepad, enter your translations, and then paste the new data back into the system using the Import function.</small>
+<small>**Hint:** The web UI for adding translations can be slow and clumsy.
+To make the process easier, use the Export function, copy the exported data into Notepad, enter your translations there, and then paste them back into the system all at once using the Import function.</small>

  [7]: http://www.wowace.com/addons/grid/localization/